alankrantas/pxt-ESP8266_ThingSpeak/README.md

 ![esp8266-pinout](https://user-images.githubusercontent.com/44191076/50428909-fc097a00-08f5-11e9-91f1-921d1b957f29.png)
 ![esp8266_bb](https://user-images.githubusercontent.com/44191076/50541952-e513a200-0beb-11e9-9820-05f6798b2044.png)

-Connect VCC and CH to 3.3V (sufficint power needed; the power from micro:bit's USB cable is NOT ENOUGH), GND to GND, RX and TX to two I/O pins, ignore the rest.
+Connect VCC and CH to 3.3V (sufficint power, about 200-400 mA is needed; the power from micro:bit's USB port alone is NOT ENOUGH), GND to GND, RX and TX to two I/O pins, ignore the rest.
 See [here](https://components101.com/wireless/esp8266-pinout-configuration-features-datasheet) for more details.
+Sometimes you might need to unplug and re-plug power to power up the ESP8266 properly.

 You can also add a USB-to-TTL module to read AT responses from your ESP8266 via terminal on your computer: (The LED is not needed)